Skip to content

 FieldTyped state member with core title/description metadata and DB/UI/seed hints.

-RelationshipEntity graph connection such as ownership, assignment, containment, usage, or many-to-many membership.
+RelationshipEntity graph connection such as ownership, assignment, containment, usage, or membership.
+Rich many-to-many membership is modeled as an association entity.

 LifecycleFacet-owned state machine.